 Why is it a must-try?

 This drink, like many of the oldest cocktails, is thought to have been invented by British sailors to combat scurvy.
 Also, it combines a clear spirit, lime juice, and simple syrup to make a pleasant (and vitamin C-rich) beverage.
-The original recipe called for gin, but the vodka-based version has now superseded it in popularity.
+The original Old Fashioned Cocktail Recipes called for gin, but the vodka-based version has now superseded it in popularity.
 Either one is deserving of a slot in your heavy cocktail rotation this summer.

 Dark ‘n Stormy

-The Dark ‘n Stormy was established in the late 1800s in Bermuda when British sailors who were already rum enthusiasts began producing ginger beer and merged their two loves into one delectable drink.
-The cocktail is traditionally made with Bermuda native Gosling’s Black Seal Rum.
+The Dark ‘n Stormy is in the late 1800s in Bermuda when British sailors who were already rum enthusiasts began producing ginger beer and merged their two loves into one delectable drink.
+The cocktail is traditionally with Bermuda native Gosling’s Black Seal Rum.

 – 1.5 oz Gosling’s Black Seal Rum